EinScott/Pile/README.md

 There are also some useful structs, like Vector2&3, Point2&4 or Rect (of intagers) as well as some extensions to corelib classes, especially Math.

 ## Platforms
-Pile is currently Win64 only due to two factors:
+Pile is currently Win64 only due to two factors while in principal the design allows for cross platform support:

 - SDL2 and SoLoud are only compiled for Win64&32 currently.
 Contribution of compiled binaries and general testing for other platforms is welcome.
 - The OpenGL module crashes on Win32 and acts weired.
 Should investigate at some point.
 We probably need a few other Graphics modules for certain platforms.